Neutron star: Equation of state

+Equation of state relate thermodynamic quantities in equilibrium conditions.
+Models predicting the equation of state are based on experimental data from nuclei on Earth.
 At the extraordinarily high densities of neutron stars, ordinary matter is squeezed to nuclear densities.
 Specifically, the matter ranges from nuclei embedded in a sea of electrons at low densities in the outer crust, to increasingly neutron-rich structures in the inner crust, to the extremely neutron-rich uniform matter in the outer core, and possibly exotic states of matter at high densities in the inner core.

 Understanding the nature of the matter present in the various layers of neutron stars, and the phase transitions that occur at the boundaries of the layers is a major unsolved problem in fundamental physics.
 A presumptive neutron star equation of state would encode information about the structure of a neutron star and would explain how matter behaves at the extreme densities found inside neutron stars.
 Constraints on the neutron star equation of state would then provide constraints on how the strong interaction of the Standard Model works, which would have profound implications for nuclear and atomic physics.
 This would make neutron stars natural laboratories for probing fundamental physics.

 For example, the exotic states that may be found at the cores of neutron stars are types of QCD matter.
 At the extreme densities at the centers of neutron stars, neutrons become disrupted giving rise to a sea of quarks.
-This matter's equation of state is governed by the laws of quantum chromodynamics and since QCD matter cannot be produced in any laboratory on Earth, most of the current knowledge about it is only theoretical.
+This matter's equation of state is governed by the laws of quantum chromodynamics and since QCD matter cannot be produced in any laboratory on Earth, most of the current knowledge about it is only hypothetical.